Saad888/AutoSynthesis/README.md

+NOTE: Autocrafter is working as of the most recent patch 5.45

+---

 # **AutoSynthesis** - An FFXIV Auto Crafter
 Auto-crafter for Final Fantasy XIV.
 This application will automatically repeat crafting the same item by sending blind inputs into the game.
 The app can hit up to three in-game macros, accept collectable crafts (if enabled), reset food and/or syrup (if enabled), and will automatically start the next craft.
 Users can also set exactly how many items they want the app to craft, or they can let is run indefinitley.
 The app also runs in the background without requiring window focus on either the app or the game.